1977 Gretsch 7680 SuperAxe

 This all-original 1977 Gretsch 7680 Super Axe is one of the coolest guitars we’ve ever had.
 First of all, it’s beautiful.
 Just beautiful.
 Next it plays like a dream.
 The action is unreal low.
 And lastly, it sounds absolutely amazing.

 The guitar is solid body, and sports DiMarzio Humbuckers.
 It’s smooth and powerful.
 It has onboard electronics, including a phaser and compression.
 It has binding on body, neck, and headstock.
 And the gigantic Grover tuners on this thing are like nothing I’ve seen.
 It has Chet Atkins’ familiar 24 1/2″ scale and zero fret.

-This guitar was designed by Chet Atkins himself.
+The Gretsch 7680, or “Super Axe” as it was called, was designed by Chet Atkins himself.
 He was always after longer sustain, using body woods, body shape, and electronics to find the best sustain and best guitar sound.
 In this quest, he designed this one with a large body that is very thin and arched on the top and back.